Overcoming Homesickness in Thailand as an English Teacher

 Moving abroad is crazy, and I guarantee every foreigner you meet will be experiencing or will have experienced some challenges.
 Homesickness or other struggles with living abroad will not be unique to you.
 Once you bite the bullet and are honest with a "Near Friend" about your feelings, you will quickly discover they have their challenges.

 Far from bringing them down, sharing what you're going through creates a bond between you.
 It permits them to open up as well.
-It will help you to get to know each other.
-To take your relationship beyond a casual acquaintance and into genuine friendship.
+It will help you get to know each other, taking your relationship beyond a casual acquaintance and into a genuine friendship.
 The more vulnerability you allow with these people, the closer you will become.

 The hardest part is starting the conversation; everything will become easier once you begin.